 Mark: There is more of a controlled atmosphere to build better in offsite construction, but also immense room to integrate offsite with onsite into a high performance hybrid solution.

 Mark: When affordability comes into play, one must look at the cost of goods, as well as the cost of insurance, energy, repairs, replacement, and the inflationary environment.
 The longer a building is in service with high performance materials, and building tactics in place, the more value the owner receives as it ages.
-The inverse it to build it cheap and junky then replace things all the time, contribute to waste and all the factors that go into new materials, and having work done, it is wasteful, and it does not promote a better world for future generations.
+The inverse is to build it cheap and junky then replace things all the time, contribute to waste and all the factors that go into new materials, and having work done, it is wasteful, and it does not promote a better world for future generations.

 Mark: I say that because it is true based on many years of experience across various verticals.
 I am a builder, and have been, for decades.
 I also run a material supply firm that carries proprietary goods and high-performance solutions.
 That was born from the broken construct of how materials were being procured, I wanted better, faster, and cheaper.